 Located in Sri Venkateswara National Park, Talakona Waterfall is the highest waterfall in the region and a famous picnic spot.
 The water is believed to have medicinal properties and comes from an unknown underground stream.
 The attraction is also famous for trekking in Chennai and has several trekking routes running around it amidst the scenic natural surroundings.

 Known as the "Troy of the East" by the British, Gingee Fort rises out of the Tamilian plains.
 Lying in Villupuram District of Tamil Nadu, the fort is 160 kilometres from the state capital, Chennai, and is close to the Union Territory of Puducherry.
 Locals have given the fort some notable names such as Senji, Chenji, Jinji or Senchi Fort.
 The majestic fort has three different hilltop citadels and a massive boundary of thick walls and cliffs.

 With an ominous name which means 'Mountain of Death', Koli Hills are a mountain range located in the Namakkal district of Tamil Nadu.
-It is relatively untouched by commercial tourism and therefore has retained most of its natural magnificence making it perfect for trekking in Chennai.
+It is relatively untouched by commercial tourism and therefore has retained most of its natural magnificence making it perfect choice for Treks in Chennai.